 The City provides a range of services, including police protection; the construction and maintenance of highways, streets, and other infrastructure; and recreational activities and cultural events.
 Trash, snow removal and storm water system services are provided through the City.
 The City's recreation center operates as a department of the City, but is reported as a separate governmental fund.
-The storm water system and golf course are reported separately as proprietary funds in the City's financial statements.
+The storm water system is reported separately as proprietary funds in the City's financial statements.